precice/precice.github.io/pages/docs/running/running-simple.md

 ## Preparation

-Before we run the simulation, lets check some very common pitfalls.
+Before we run the simulation, let's check some very common pitfalls.

 ### The exchange directory